Joseph Lange: Life

 As of 1795, he lived separated from Aloysia.
 In 1808, he published his autobiography.
-From around 1800 on he lived together with a Therese Koch with whom he had three daughters.
+From around 1800 on, he lived together with Theresia Koch, with whom he had six children.

 Assessment

-The tenor Michael Kelly, writing in his 1826 reminiscences, called Lange an "excellent comedian"; that is, player of comedy.
+The tenor Michael Kelly, writing in his 1826 reminiscences, called Lange an "excellent comedian"; that is, a player of comedy.
 Kelly had spent the early years of his career in Vienna as an opera singer.

 Lange's portraits of Mozart and family

-Lange painted his famous portrait of his brother-in-law in 1782-83.
+Lange painted his famous portrait of his brother-in-law in 1782-1783.
 The following image is a detail of the portrait emphasizing Mozart's face:

 The complete portrait was later affixed to a larger painting left unfinished.
 It is shown in the next figure.

-In March 2009 the musicologist Michael Lorenz was the first to realize that the painting originally was a miniature about 19 x 15 centimeters in size, showing only Mozart's face.
+In March 2009, the musicologist Michael Lorenz was the first to realize that the painting originally was a miniature about 19 x 15 centimetres in size, showing only Mozart's face.
 It was later affixed to a larger canvas, apparently with the intention to portray Mozart seated at the piano, but the enlarged painting was never completed.

 Constanze Mozart, interviewed in old age by Vincent and Mary Novello, said that Lange's portrait was "by far the best likeness of him."

-Lange also painted a small portrait of Constanze in 1782 which was later enlarged:
+Lange also painted a small portrait of Constanze in 1782, which was later enlarged:

 During Leopold Mozart's visit to Vienna in 1785, Lange drew a portrait of him as well, but this is lost.
 He continued to paint into his old age.